Horse64/core.horse64.org/docs/Resources.md

 - Read about the [**Developer Certificate of Origin** here]( https://codeberg.org/Horse64/core.horse64.org/src/branch/main/LICENSE.md#contributions).

-  Please note we currently want to avoid AI code contributions.
+  Please note **we cannot accept any code that used AI-based code generation or code completion, like "Co-Pilot" etc.,** [see details here]( /docs/How%20to%20Contribute.md#why-ai-contributions-are-not-allowed).

 - For the respective other projects, check the `LICENSE.md` file for each.
 It's part of each